tgb20/ludum-dare-40/README.md

 Added a working heater, boxes can chain together to spread heat and when they hit 20% heated up you can only put them out with the fire extingiusher.
 ## Fire Extinguisher
 Added a extinguisher that cuts each boxes heat down to 25% of what it was.
+## Working Game with Curve
+At this point the game could be called a game.
+There is an ending and it gets more intense as it goes on.
+I added a curve to the box spawning.
+The final steps will be creating a score system (total papers at end of game) and adding the window for rain.
+Going to take a break now to refresh myself.
+By midnight tonight I hope to have the rain, scoring, and a basic menu ready.
+Tomorrow I will focus entirely on cosmetics, starting with models and then adding sound.